sdiehl/wiwinwlh/tutorial.md

 **Main difference**: Standard ML is no longer actively developed, Haskell is.

 Standard ML's main implementation is *smlnj*.
+Other implementations existed in *mlton* and *polyml*.

 Standard ML has no package manager.